Back to Blog

 Christies Beach

-Christies Beach is the affordable end of Adelaide’s southern coastline.
-It’s cheaper than Glenelg, Henley Beach, or Brighton by hundreds of thousands, while still offering actual beach access and the Seaford rail line for CBD commuting.
+Christies Beach is still the affordable end of Adelaide’s southern coastline, but the gap to the inner-ring beach suburbs is closing.
+It’s cheaper than Glenelg, Henley Beach or Brighton by hundreds of thousands and still offers actual beach access and the Seaford rail line for CBD commuting.

 The Colonnades Shopping Centre and Noarlunga Centre are within minutes.
-Flinders Medical Centre and Flinders University are a short drive north, providing a healthcare and education employment anchor for the southern corridor.
+Flinders Medical Centre and Flinders University are a short drive north, anchoring healthcare and education employment for the entire southern corridor.

-The southern corridor is also in the path of the North-South Corridor’s final stages.
-The River Torrens to Darlington section, under construction now, will improve road connectivity for the entire southern suburbs when it completes around 2031.
+The southern corridor is also in the path of the North-South Corridor’s final stage.
+Tunnel boring on the River Torrens to Darlington section starts in the second half of 2026, with the entire project due around 2031.
+Connectivity from the southern suburbs to the CBD will materially improve when it lands.

 Morphett Vale